You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 Your choice will largely depend on the specifics of your garage, such as its current condition, the existing type of drywall, and how you use it.

 Let’s talk about waterproofing primer.
-This primer acts like a shield, stopping moisture from getting into your drywall.
+This primer acts like a shield, stopping moisture from getting into a crack in your drywall.
 It sits between your wall and the paint, blocking any dampness.

 One of its pros?
 It’s easy to apply.
 If you’re painting your garage, adding this primer is a cinch.
 Plus, it works on both painted and unpainted surfaces.

 But it’s not perfect.
 It can’t handle big moisture problems alone.
 You’ll need a more comprehensive strategy for that.
-And remember, you still need to paint over the primer.
+And remember, you still need a coat of paint over the primer.
 That means extra cost.

 So, is waterproofing primer for you?
 If you’re painting your garage and have only minor dampness issues, it could be a simple, effective solution.